cltk/cltk/README.md

 c = Compile('/home/kyle/Documents/corpora', '/home/kyle/project_dir')
 ```

+Note that the disks need to be labelled as follow: PHI5, PHI7, and TLG_E.

 FUTURE RELEASES
 ---------------
-Future releases will prioritize porting existing code into this project.
+Future releases will prioritize porting existing code to this project, especially getting betacode translation right.

 LICENSE
 -------